-Alnorthumbria Veterinary Practice provides comprehensive health care for dogs, cats and other small animals throughout Northumberland.
+Alnorthumbria Veterinary Group provides comprehensive health care for dogs, cats and other small animals throughout Northumberland.
 The professional care and expertise of our dedicated veterinary surgeons, nurses and support staff are the keys to the success of the practice, but another factor is undoubtedly the investment in modern facilities and equipment.

 We aim to provide the best possible care and treatment for all our patients, 24-hours a day, 365 days of the year.